blinry/legit/README.md

 I/O:

-- `getchar`: read char from STDIN and place it on the stack
+- `getchar`: read char from STDIN and place it on the stack.
+On EOF, push a 0.
 - `putchar`: pop top stack element and write it to STDOUT as a char
 - `<Number>`: push the number on the stack
 - `<Letter>`: push ASCII value of that letter on the stack